WonderKit

 Will WonderKit ever add flight/hotel search?+

-The Pro plan includes real price context in AI planning (rough price ranges for hotels in the destination).
-Full flight search is out of scope — we'd rather do planning really well than half-do booking.
+Pro shows a live flight price range in trip detail (origin → destination) and links out to Booking.com for hotels.
+Full flight/hotel search is out of scope — we'd rather do planning really well than half-do booking.

 Compare with other planners